evilmartians/lefthook/README.md

 # Configure your hooks
 vim lefthook.yml

-# Install your hooks
+# Install them to the git project
 lefthook install

-# Enjoy the magic of lefthook
+# Enjoy your work with git
 git add -A && git commit -m '...'
 ```